All Episodes

 House members, senators, president, vice president, cabinet members would all have to go into Obamacare, but the staff would not.

-they would still get their subsidy.
+They would still get their subsidy.

-That's because if somebody wants to call it a medical device and get a tax exemption on it, um, there would also, the House is going to propose income verification at the exchanges for Obamacare.
+The vibrator industry must be thriving out there because if somebody wants to call it a medical device and got a tax exemption on it, there would also, the House is going to propose income verification at the exchanges for Obamacare.

-Right now, Obama's suspended all of that.
+Right now, Obama suspended all of that.

 There's no income verification in order to qualify for a subsidy because their computer systems ostensibly are not up and running to be able to tell who does and who doesn't qualify.